PCB Portfolio

 Please contact your local NCAB Group company if you need further information or assistance, we are happy to help you.

-FeatureNCAB´s technical specification for Rigid flex PCBs
+Our technical capability for rigid flex PCBs

 To prevent getting it wrong from the start, we have put together our PCB design guidelines, to use as a checklist.